OctoPrint/octoprint.org/content/blog/2024-07-04-more-stats-manipulation/index.md

 ---
 title: "More manipulation of OctoPrint's anonymous usage stats"
 author: foosel
+date: 2024-07-04 09:25:00 +0200
+tags:
+- News
 summary: It has barely been a week since I discovered that someone had been manipulating OctoPrint's anonymous usage stats in OctoEverywhere's favor, and now it has come to my attention that Obico has also been doing the same
-date: 2024-07-04 09:25:00 +0200
-card: /assets/img/blog/2024-07/2024-07-04-stats-manipulation-card.png
-featuredimage: /assets/img/blog/2024-07/2024-07-04-stats-manipulation-card.png
-poster: /assets/img/blog/2024-07/2024-07-04-stats-manipulation-poster.png
 slug: more-stats-manipulation
-tags:
-- news
 ---

 It has barely been a week since [I discovered that someone had been manipulating OctoPrint's anonymous usage stats in OctoEverywhere's favor](/blog/2024/06/28/stats-manipulation/), and now I had to discover that Obico has also been doing the same. 😡